-This location was environmentally important and sensitive for protected forest area but now these locations have no forest.
-Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of test tubewell, production tubewell, pump house, solar panel, overhead tank, tap stand and pipes line construction.
-The impacts are expected to be negative small scale, site-specific within a relatively small area is minimized by mitigation measures.
+These locations used to be environmentally important and sensitive for protected forest area but now these locations have no forest.
+Erosion/land slide may occur when moderately to highly sloping terrains are disturbed for the construction of Deep Tara Tubewell.
+The impacts are negative but very small scale, site-specific within a relatively small area is manageable by practical mitigation measures.